asr1/AccessPlusPlus/README.md

 ## Changelog
 **Version 1.2.3.0:**
-* Make file names consistent.
+* Made file names consistent.
 * Fixed a parsing issue that affected a small number of users.
 * Comments have been updated.
 * Updated documentation.